rtfeldman/elm-workshop/part1/transcript.md

 `let` and then `pluralize` _equals_ whereas in `elm` we are writing `pluralize` followed by the _arguments_ followed by the equals (`=`);
-the arguments go to the _left_ of the quals sign.
+the arguments go to the _left_ of the equals sign.
 Where as in `Babel` (_ES2015_) they are in parentheses with commas after the the name of the function.